20 Secrets From The World’s Most Frequent Flyers

 CASE BY CASE

 Ms Fabienne Cauli: I have two suitcases packed with essentials such as toiletries, make-up and business attire.
 As soon as I’m back from a trip, I leave one case at home to be washed and replenished, and use the other for the next trip.
-It saves a lot of time having to repack from scratch for each trip.
+It saves a lot of time not having to repack from scratch for each trip.

 Mr Salvatore Imposimato is vice president of brand experience at the Hollywood Roosevelt hotel in LA